 - Increase in quality, patient-centered care

-Our collective impact partners are Age Well, Bayada Hospice, Cathedral Square/SASH, Chittenden County Regional Clinical Performance Committee, Howard Center, OneCare Vermont, The University of Vermont Medical Center, Vermont Ethics Network, and VNA of Chittenden and Grand Isle Counties.
+Our collective impact partners are Age Well, Bayada Hospice, Cathedral Square, Community Health Centers of Burlington, Howard Center, OneCare Vermont, Support and Services at Home (SASH), The University of Vermont Health Network Home Health & Hospice, The University of Vermont Medical Center, and Vermont Ethics Network.
 Our thanks to the University of Vermont Medical Center Community Health Investment Committee for generously funding this project.

 The Community Health Investment Fund at the UVM Medical Center supports a wide range of community programs and initiatives that improve the health of our community.
-The fund is overseen by the Community Health Investment Committee, which is made up of both community members and hospital staff.
-We invest $800,000 annually in efforts that further the priority areas identified in the UVM Medical Center’s Community Health Needs Assessment.
+The fund is overseen by the Community Health Investment Committee, which includes six UVM Medical Center employees and six community members and is chaired by the UVM Medical Center’s Chief Officer.
+We invest $800,000 annually in efforts that further, the priority areas identified in the UVM Medical Center’s Community Health Needs Assessment.
 To date, we have supported 23 programs at 19 organizations across our service area in our current fiscal year.
-The 2017-2019 priority areas are: Access to Healthy Food, Chronic Conditions, Mental Health, Substance Abuse, and Supportive Housing.
+The 2017-2019 priority areas are Access to Healthy Food, Chronic Conditions, Mental Health, Substance Abuse, and Supportive Housing.